 Bethany Corriveau Gotschall

-Bethany Corriveau Gotschall provides administrative support for Know Your Own Bone, IMPACTS VSO.
+Bethany Corriveau Gotschall provides administrative and logistical support for IMPACTS Experience.
 A creative yet practical thinker, Bethany’s focus as a museum professional is on developing innovative, engaging, and welcoming museum experiences informed by data and market research.

 Bethany has experience in museum education, interpretation, and public programs.
 Bethany served as Audience Engagement Specialist at the Cleveland Museum of Art from 2012 to 2017.
 She oversaw the museum’s programming for adult audiences, contributed to content development for the ArtLens mobile app, and served on the interpretation team for CMA’s interactive technology space ArtLens Gallery (formerly Gallery One).
 Tasked with attracting new audiences, Bethany successfully instituted new types of programs including yoga, meditation, fashion shows, pop-culture-inspired tours of the collection, writing and storytelling workshops, and trivia nights.